amihsan/quiz-app/README.md

 #### 4. Request SSL/TLS Certificate in ACM

 - In **AWS Certificate Manager (ACM)**, request an SSL certificate for your domain.
-- Ensure the domain is verified by adding a DNS record in **Route 53**.
+- Verify domain ownership by adding the required DNS records in **Route 53**.
 - Attach the certificate to the CloudFront distribution for secure HTTPS connections.

 #### 5. Configure Route 53